Coppin State University Summer Youth Dance Program Africa, Hip Hop, Jazz, Modern, Pilates, Yoga and more!

 - For more information, contact Professor Coles at email@example.com or 410-951-3355 at any time.

 Rehearsals Policy: Students must attend all scheduled rehearsals.
 It is imperative that all dancers are attending every rehearsal to achieve the level necessary for a public performance.
 It is very difficult for fellow dancers to work on a piece without everyone present.
-It is not about how well your child knows their particular part, but how much your child’s placement can affects the other children.
+It is not about how well your child knows their particular part, but how much your child's placement can affects the other children.
 It is also very difficult for your child’s choreographer to create a good piece when students miss classes and rehearsals.
 Participation in any of the Student Ensembles requires consistent attendance to all rehearsals as scheduled.
-Two excused absences during the School year are allowed (otherwise students are dismissed for additional non-academic absences)
+Two excused absences during the 2nd semester are allowed. (otherwise students are dismissed for additional non-academic absences)

 Bulletin Board: Check the Dance Bulletin Board outside of the Dance Studio each week for announcements or website for updates.